open-cogsci/osdoc/content/pages/tutorials/beginner.md

     - *gaze side* with two levels (left, right)
     - *target side* with two levels (left, right)
     - *target letter* with two levels (F, H)
-- has N subjects

-See also %DesignScreencast for an explanation of the logic and design of the experiment:
+See %DesignScreencast for an explanation of the logic and design of the experiment:

 %--